jcarenza/allisoncarenza/src/posts/newborn-twins-kansas-city-photographer.md

 ---
-title: 'Newborn Twins Photographer'
+title: "Newborn Twins Photographer"
-description: '<p>Meet the Snow Family!
+description: "Meet the Snow Family!
 4 adorable boys, 2 of which are twins.
-When Nikki and John decided to have a [&hellip;]</p>
+When Nikki and John decided to have a "
-'
-publishDate: 'Nov 23, 2011'
+publishDate: "Nov 23, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/snow11.jpg'
+heroImage: "/media/snow11.jpg"
-alt: 'Newborn Twins Photographer'
+alt: "Newborn Twins Photographer"
-slug: 'newborn-twins-kansas-city-photographer'
+slug: "newborn-twins-kansas-city-photographer"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
 tags: []
 ---